 N. Eugene "Gene" Malone Jr. was appointed by the Governor to the Wicomico County Board of Education in 2016 and elected to serve a four-year term in December 2018.
-He was elected as Vice President in 2017 and Vice Chairman in 2018.
+He was elected as Vice President in 2017 and Vice Chairman in 2018 and 2019, and as Board Chairman in 2020.
 Mr. Malone is a Commercial Loan Officer with First Shore Federal Savings and Loan Association.
 He serves as President of the Board of Directors of Habitat for Humanity of Wicomico County, and is 2nd Vice President of the Salisbury University Maroon and Gold Club.

 His community activities include: